dfinity/portal/docs/developer-docs/setup/deploy-mainnet.md

         https://<WALLET-CANISTER-ID>.icp0.io

-    The first time you access the application, you see a notice that you are using an Anonymous Device and are prompted to authenticate your identity, authorize access to the wallet, and register your device.
+    The first time you access the application, you see a notice that you are using an 'Anonymous Device' and are prompted to authenticate your identity, authorize access to the wallet, and register your device.

 - #### Step 3:  Click **Authenticate** to continue to the Internet Identity service.